zafeerah15/finalone/README.md

 # Thanya : Coded the base - a chatting app, researched how to build other features.
 # Zafeerah : Did the accept / request feature

-# assignment 2
+# Assignment 2
-# Roles and Contributions of each member
+# Features and Contributions of each member
 # Zafeerah : To do list/reminder
 # Tanya : posting photos feed/story
 # Syafiq : recording